 If your loved one can help

-You may need to help the person move toward the opposite side of the bed so that he or she will have room to roll.
+- You may need to help your loved one scoot toward the opposite side of the bed so that there will be room to roll.

-- Go to the side of the bed that your loved one will roll toward.
+- Go to the side of the bed you want your love one to roll toward.

-- Ask your loved one to lie on his or her back with the knees bent.
-Then have the person place his or her arms across the body.
+- Ask your loved one to lie on their back with their knees bent.
+Have them place their arms across their body.

 - Ask your loved one to roll toward you while keeping the knees bent.
-If you have a rail on the bed, your loved one can reach toward the rail.
+If you have a rail on the bed, have your loved one reach toward the rail.

 - Help your loved one as needed.
-Gently place your hands on the shoulders and hips, and guide him or her toward you.
+Gently place your hands on the shoulders and hips, and guide them toward you.

 - Untuck the drawsheet on both sides of the bed.
-Each person gathers up one side so that you both have a "handle" to grab.
+Each person gathers up one side so you both almost have a "handle" to grab.
 You may also need to make sure your loved one is high enough up in the bed.
-If not, lift him or her toward the head of the bed.
+If not, lift them toward the head of the bed.